LeDrascol/Spooky-Tweaks/.github/ISSUE_TEMPLATE/mod-incompatability.md

 ---
-name: Mod Incompatability
+name: Mod Incompatibility
 about: Issue is caused when using other mods
-title: Compatability issue with with MOD NAME HERE
+title: Compatibility issue with MOD NAME HERE
 labels: Incompatible
 assignees: LeDrascol

 ---

 ### Conflicting mod information
 Mod Name:
 URL:

 ### Describe the issue
 _Replace this text with the issue_